Al-arug/lt2212-v20-a1/README.md

 Part4:
 The frequency of the top used words has changed dramatically, with more words that has a remarkable difference in representation from one class to the other.
-I assume this change is due to the relative ratio that that tf-idf points, represented by narrower numbers or narrower classification of 0 or above 0.
+I assume this change is due to the relative ratio that that tf-idf points out, represented by narrower numbers or narrower classification of number of 0 or above 0.

 Part Bosun- classiy: